Augustine Baker

-Dom Augustine Baker O.S.B.

-Augustine Baker OSB (9 December 1575 - 9 August 1641), also sometimes known as Austin Baker, was a well-known English Benedictine mystic and an ascetic writer.
+Augustine Baker (9 December 1575 - 9 August 1641), also sometimes known as Austin Baker, was a well-known Welsh Benedictine mystic and an ascetic writer.
 He was one of the earliest members of the English Benedictine Congregation, which was newly restored to England after the Reformation.

 Early life

 Baker was born David Baker at Abergavenny, Monmouthshire, Wales on 9 December 1575.
 His father was William Baker, steward to Baron Abergavenny, and his mother was a daughter of Lewis ap John (alias Wallis), a Welsh vicar of Abergavenny.
 His parents were "church papists", meaning that although outwardly they conformed to Anglican worship, they remained Catholic by conviction.
 His sister, Margaret, was fined for recusancy in 1608; she was the grandmother of the martyr David Lewis.

 He was educated at Christ's Hospital and at Broadgate's Hall, now Pembroke College, Oxford, afterwards becoming a member of Clifford's Inn, and later of the Middle Temple.
 In 1598 he was made Recorder of Abergavenny.

 At Oxford he lost his faith in the existence of God, but after some years, his, to his mind, miraculous escape from a near fatal accident caused him to reconsider.
 He read widely the proscribed literature of the day, Anglican and Catholic.
 Following this, he was received into the Catholic Church.